BgeeDB/bgee-unil/src/markdown/support/Download-files/scRNASeqTBProcExprValues.md

 # Droplet-based scRNA-seq Data in H5AD Format

-The Bgee database now provides scRNA-seq data, specifically from droplet-based experiments, along with their associated metadata in the H5AD file format.
+The Bgee database provides scRNA-seq data, specifically from droplet-based experiments, along with their associated metadata in the H5AD file format.
 This format facilitates quick access and manipulation of large-scale single-cell RNA sequencing datasets and their metadata.

 ## About the H5AD File Format